phenomnomnominal/betterer/website/docs/api/context.md

 - `isExpired` - the test has passed its deadline.
 - `isFailed` - the test threw an error.
 - `isNew` - the test was run for the first time.
-- `isObsolete` - the test is not run, but there is a saved expected result.
 - `isSame` - `result` is the same as `expected`
 - `isSkipped` - the test was skipped
 - `isUpdated` - the test result was updated